 Lipedema, Obesity and Swelling

-I’ve written a few blogs about a condition called lipedema (you can find them here, here and here).
+I’ve written a few posts about a condition called lipedema (you can find them here, here and here).
 I’ve treated patients with lipedema which can progress to a condition called lipolymphedema (lipedema and lymphedema).
 This blog is part one of a woman’s story who has lipolymphedema and obesity.
 Meet Carol.

 Carol struggled with weight loss

 Carol* struggled with her weight, particularly when she hit her teen years.
 She has two brothers and a sister who use compression hose as adults, but they never struggled with weight like she did.
 In her late teens, a doctor put her on diet pills.
 She also put herself on several diets to lose weight over the years, including a 500-calorie diet (an extreme and risky way to lose weight).1 Her efforts would partially pay off.
 She would lose some weight in the upper body but never much in the lower body.
 Commonly losing 35 pounds, weight loss would then plateau, and she could not lose any more.
 Disappointed and frustrated, she felt bad about herself.
 She would gain back the weight she lost and then some.
 Her sister commented she always looked good in her upper body.
 Her lower body was never proportioned to the rest of her body.
 As an adult, Carol even had a lap band procedure but with no subsequent weight loss.

 From weight to swelling